whzhou21/socorro/README.md

 ## Availability:

+Socorro is an open-source project.
 The official Socorro release and related information can be found on this website: 'https://dft.sandia.gov/'

 ## Notice: